Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

-This guide covers key mobile gaming trends for 2025, including market size, player behavior, revenue patterns, and user acquisition tactics.
-It provides actionable insights for developers, marketers, and publishers seeking to optimize creative strategies, establish realistic KPIs, and plan for sustainable growth.
-All statistics cited in this guide are based on data from Udonis.
+This guide covers the key mobile gaming statistics for 2026, including market size, player behavior, revenue patterns, and user acquisition tactics.
+It gives developers, marketers, and publishers actionable benchmarks to optimize creative strategies, set realistic KPIs, and plan for sustainable growth.
+Every figure below is hyperlinked inline to its 2026 source, drawn from the latest reports by Udonis, AppsFlyer, Adjust, and AppMagic.

 Global Mobile Gaming Market Overview